Sayat1/prodigy-plus-schedule-free/README.md

 2) `eps=None` (Adam-atan2, scale invariant.
 Will disable StableAdamW if enabled.)

 By default, `split_groups` and `split_groups_mean` are set to `True`, so each parameter group will have its own `d` values, however, they will all use the harmonic mean for the dynamic learning rate.
-To make each group use its own dynamic LR, set `split_groups_mean` to False.
+To make each group use its own dynamic LR, set `split_groups_mean=False`.
-To use the reference Prodigy behaviour where all groups are combined, set `split_groups` to False.
+To use the reference Prodigy behaviour where all groups are combined, set `split_groups=False`.

 The optimiser uses low-rank approximations for the second moment, much like Adafactor.
 There should be little to no difference in training performance, but your mileage may vary.
-If you encounter problems, you can try disabling factorisation by setting `factored` to `False`.
+If you encounter problems, you can try disabling factorisation by setting `factored=False`.
+If you're training in bfloat16, and need to squeeze out every last drop of memory, you can also set `factored_fp32=False`, which will make the factored second moment use the same precision as the weights, rather than float32 (to maximise stability).

 The optimiser also supports [fused backward pass](https://pytorch.org/tutorials/intermediate/optimizer_step_in_backward_tutorial.html) to significantly lower gradient memory usage.
 The `fused_back_pass` argument must be set to `True` so the optimiser knows not to perform the regular step.
 Please note however that